Key Quote

 Technique 2 — AUSTEN'S IRONIC FRAMING

 This line follows immediately after the novel's famous opening sentence about 'a single man in possession of a good fortune' needing a wife.
-Austen creates structural irony: the narrator's detached, mock-universal statement becomes Mrs Bennet's breathless personal application.
-The comedy arises from the gap between the narrator's ironic distance and Mrs Bennet's complete lack of self-awareness.
+Austen creates structural ironystructural irony — Irony created by the arrangement and juxtaposition of narrative elements: the narrator's detached, mock-universal statement becomes Mrs Bennet's breathless personal application.
+The comedy arises from the gap between the narrator's ironic distanceironic distance — The gap between what is said and what is meant by the narrator and Mrs Bennet's complete lack of self-awarenesslack of self-awareness — Inability to perceive how one appears to others.

 Mrs Bennet takes the opening sentence's satire entirely at face value — she genuinely believes a rich single man exists to marry one of her daughters.
 This dramatic irony positions the reader as more perceptive than the character: we see through the social convention that Mrs Bennet embodies without question.